pomy97/abgrund/README.md

 > Obsidian monoliths with absolutely zero care for order.
 Plenty of lava, obsidian spiked everywhere.
 The core of the biome comprises of a LOT of Obsidian.
 Great source of Ancient Debris... if you really want to mine for it.

 **Jardin**
-> Very inland in Zenith.
+> Very inland in Oberer.
 Pretty much the flower garden from THE DECAYEDD.
 I totally just ripped off the series here.
 This biome is incredibly offputting when compared to the surroundings.
 Not even Limbo itself seems to accept that it's a part the dimension.
 Generates occasional oak trees and spawns some passive overworld mobs.
 > You need this place to escape.

 # TODO LIST